Amnesty International United Kingdom Section

 How the UK Section is governed

-The Board of Directors is our primary governing body – it works through our Section Director, the most senior member of paid staff, to make sure that we take forward decisions made at both the Annual General Meeting by UK members and the International Council Meeting (ICM) by the international movement.
+The Board of Directors is our primary governing body – it works through our Section Director, the most senior member of paid staff, to make sure that we take forward decisions made at both the Annual General Meeting by UK members and the Global Assembly by the international movement.
 It also appoints the Director, holding them accountable for the general management of the section.

 The Board is made up of up to 15 unpaid, volunteer members - women and men who are passionate about the work that we do, with the skills and experience to ensure that we do it well.
 Our members elect 12 of these individuals and they meet a minimum of four times a year.
 Meet the Board.

 Although the Board is our main governing and decision making body, it can choose to appoint Subcommittees to advise on particular areas of expertise.

 All of our members have the right to vote on who joins the Board.
 However, we have certain groups of particularly active members who we allow to nominate particular candidates.
 Local groups and our networks each nominate two members and one seat is reserved for a Country Coordinator.

 The remaining seven places are open to any member who would like to put themselves forward for election.